Chevrolet Impala: 1964

-All full size 1964 Chevrolet station wagons got small rectangular taillight lenses mounted vertically, one for each side of the car.
+All full-size 1964 Chevrolet station wagons received small rectangular taillight lenses mounted vertically, one for each side of the car.

-The Impala Super Sport became its own series this year instead of an options package.
+The Impala Super Sport became its own series this year instead of an option package.

 The 1964 model year is a staple of lowrider culture, and it is commonly mentioned in West Coast hip hop lyrics.

 Exports

-Right hand drive cars were made at GM's Oshawa plant in Canada and often shipped overseas in kit form for assembly in South Africa, New Zealand and Australia.
-The RHD cars — Chevrolet or equivalent Pontiac (built on Chevrolet frames and using Chevrolet engines in Canada) — all used a right hand drive version of the left hand drive 1961 Pontiac dashboard.
+Right-hand drive cars were made at GM's Oshawa plant in Canada and often shipped overseas in kit form for assembly in South Africa, New Zealand and Australia.
+The RHD cars—Chevrolet or equivalent Pontiac (built on Chevrolet frames and using Chevrolet engines in Canada)—all used a right hand drive version of the left-hand drive 1961 Pontiac dashboard.

-Impala SS (1961–1969)
+Impala SS

-In a December 17, 1960 press release Chevrolet Motor Division introduced the Impala SS (Super Sport) option to the market.
+In a December 17, 1960, press release, Chevrolet introduced the Impala SS (Super Sport) option to the market.
 The SS badge was to become Chevrolet's signature of performance on many models, though it often has been an appearance package only.
 The Impala's factory SS package in 1961 was truly a performance package when so equipped from the factory with both the trim and "mandatory" suspension and engine upgrades, beginning with the 348 cuin V8 engines available with 305 hp, 340 hp, and 350 hp or the new 409 cuin V8, which in 1961 was rated at 360 hp.
 Unlike all other years, the 1961 Super Sport package was available on any Impala, including sedans and station wagons (the sales brochure shows a 4-door hardtop Sport Sedan with the SS package).
 The package also included upgraded tires on station wagon wheels, springs, shocks and special sintered metallic brake linings.
 Only 142 1961 Impala Super Sports came from the factory with the 409.
-In addition to the factory-installed SS package, Chevrolet dealers could add SS trim to any standard Impala without the "mandatory" performance upgrades, and a number of '61s were so equipped.
+In addition to the factory-installed SS package, Chevrolet dealers could add SS trim to any standard Impala without the "mandatory" performance upgrades, and a number of 1961s were so equipped.

 Starting for the 1962 model year, the Impala SS was an appearance package limited to hardtop coupe and convertible coupe models, available with all engines in the Impala series starting with the base 235 cuin, 135 hp inline-6 through 1967, though the big-block engines and heavy-duty parts could still be ordered.
 From 1967 to 1969, an additional model, the SS427, was available.